 - X1.
-The purpose of this paper is to explain in relation to the airports weighted average cost of capital (WACC) percentile topic: - X1.1. the problems we have identified within this topic area; - X1.2. our proposed solutions to these problems; - X1.3. the reasons for our proposed solutions; and - X1.4. how we have taken stakeholders' submissions into account in considering the above. - X2.
-This paper relates to regulated airports but will also be of interest to airlines and other airport stakeholders.
+The purpose of this paper is to explain in relation to the airports weighted average cost of capital (WACC) percentile topic: - X1.1 the problems we identified within this topic area; - X1.2 our solutions to these problems; - X1.3 the reasons for our chosen solutions; and - X1.4 how we have taken stakeholders' submissions into account in considering the above. - X2.
+This paper relates to regulated suppliers of specified airport services, and will also be of interest to airlines, industry representatives and other stakeholders interested in information disclosure (ID) regulation.